 Breast implants are inserted into the breasts in two ways.
 The first involves an incision under the breast, near the armpit.
 The second is called the “smile” method.
 In this method, an incision is made along the bottom curve of the areola.
 The latter is more popular because it creates an invisible scar, but it also presents the most problems for women who want to breastfeed.

-There is no way to identify whether you will be able to breastfeed after receiving breast implants until you actually try it.
+There is no way to answer, can a woman with breast implants breastfeed until you actually try it.
 For most women, because breast milk is so beneficial to babies, the effort is worth it.
-Some women find that pumping, which produces greater suction than nursing, is a good way to stimulate milk production if the nipples are not sensitive enough to trigger milk “let down.”
+Some women find that pumping, which produces greater suction than nursing, is an excellent way to stimulate milk production if the nipples are not sensitive enough to trigger milk “let down.”

 Some concerns have been raised that silicone materials may leak into breast milk.
 According to the La Leche League International, studies show that this is not a concern.
 Babies are exposed to more silicone in the environment than in breast milk.
 For this reason, the La Leche League International recommends that women with breast implants nurse their babies.